 A colonoscopy is a procedure done by a doctor to determine irregularities in the colon.
 The out-of-pocket costs of a colonoscopy can range between $1,250 to $4,800.
 There are several factors that influence the cost of the procedure; one major factor being where the procedure is done.
 Outpatient facilities are a lot less expensive compared to inpatient facilities.

-As shown above, medical procedures such as colonoscopies can be costly, especially without insurance.
+Medical procedures such as colonoscopies can be costly, especially without insurance.
 Preventative care is the first step to a healthy life.
-Mira provides affordable preventative and urgent care for just $45 per month.
+Mira provides affordable preventative, virtual, and urgent care for just $25 per month.
 Sign up today.

 The Cost of a Colonoscopy

 The cost of a colonoscopy ranges between $1,250 to $4,800 and the average cost is $2,750.
 Below you can find the average costs nationally and the target fair price.

 The price of a colonoscopy will vary depending on what city and state you get the procedure in.
 As you can see in the table below, the cost in Los Angeles, CA is the highest of the markets we have data on, while the lowest is Atlanta, GA.